 The Secret Garden Steps

 Just a few streets over from the 16th Avenue Steps stands a second mosaic staircase.
-Hardly hardly anyone knows of the existence of the Secret Garden Steps, making it one of the most secret spots in San Francisco.
+Hardly hardly anyone knows of the existence of the Secret Garden Steps, making it one of the best hidden gems of San Francisco.

 Like the 16th Avenue Steps, the Secret Garden Steps were the result of a community arts collaboration project.
 The colorful steps are adorned with butterflies, plants and flowers in a psychedelic design.